Fibrosa Spolka Akcyjna v Fairbairn Lawson Combe Barbour Ltd: Facts

 Fibrosa was a textile company based in Wilno, then in Poland (today Vilnius, capital of Lithuania).
-In July 1939, it entered into a contract with Fairbairn, a British firm, to buy industrial machinery for its plant in Gdynia for £4,800.
+In July 1939, it entered into a contract with Fairbairn Lawson Combe Barbour Ltd, a British firm, to buy industrial machinery for its plant in Gdynia for £4,800.
 The contract was signed on 12 July 1939 and, the following week, Fibrosa made an advanced payment of £1,000.
 The machines were expected to arrive within three to four months.

 On 1 September 1939, Poland was invaded by Nazi Germany.
 The United Kingdom declared war on Germany on 3 September, entering World War II.
 The following week, Fibrosa's agents in the UK contacted Fairbairn to request that the initial £1,000 payment be refunded, as "it is now quite evident that the delivery of the machines on order for Poland cannot take place".
 Fairbairn refused.
 On 1 May 1940, Fibrosa's agents initiated legal proceedings.

 The lower courts sided with Fairbairn, based on the authority of Chandler v Webster (1904).
 This held that, where a contract had been frustrated by a supervening event, "the loss lies where it falls".
 As a result, sums paid or rights accrued under the contract before the frustrating event occurs cannot be reclaimed but that all obligations falling due after it are discharged.
 Consequently, the lower courts rejected Fibrosa's claim to recover the £1,000.